PublicSoftTools

 Watch the International Date Line

-Track market hours for financial workflows
+Track financial market hours

-Log and store times in UTC, display in local time
+For developers: store UTC, display local

 Does the converter account for Daylight Saving Time?